dpawlows/Foundations-of-Scientific-Computing/lessons/L3/coding.rst

 without necessitating additional software to be installed to each of your projects.
 Git handles all this by essentially taking a snapshot of your entire project each time you commit a change.
-In this way, git commits (each individual snapshot) acts kind of like a miniature file system.
-This means that there are some really useful tools that make developing software very efficient and safe, making it difficult to destroy code.
+In this way, a git "commit" (an individual snapshot) acts kind of like a miniature file system.
+This means that there are some really useful tools that make developing software very efficient and safe, making it difficult to destroy or lose code.

 If you have completed some of the previous exercises in this course, you have used git without really